pingcap/docs/ticdc/ticdc-changefeed-config.md

 #     {matcher = ['test6.*'], partition = "ts"}
 # ]

-# The protocol configuration item specifies the protocol format of the messages sent to the downstream.
+# The protocol configuration item specifies the protocol format used when encoding messages.
 # When the downstream is Kafka, the protocol can only be canal-json, avro, or open-protocol.
 # When the downstream is a storage service, the protocol can only be canal-json or csv.
 # Note: This configuration item only takes effect if the downstream is Kafka or a storage service.